Trump ready to ratchet up China trade war with more tariffs - report

 The report on Trump's China stance coincides with U.S. negotiators pushing to hammer out a deal with Canadian counterparts to overhaul the North American Free Trade Agreement.

-(Reporting by Roberta Rampton; Additional reporting by Makini Brice, Jeff Mason and David Lawder; Editing by Tim Ahmann and Grant McCool)
+(Reporting by Roberta Rampton; Additional reporting by Makini Brice, Jeff Mason and David Lawder in WASHINGTON and Ben Blanchard in BEIJING; Editing by Tim Ahmann and Grant McCool)

 By Roberta Rampton